What is ABS? Anti-lock brake systems explained

 ABS is a vital part of any new car's safety equipment, and is an effective boost for braking.
 Here's everything you need to know...

-The introduction of ABS - the anti-lock brake system - was one of the most important developments in new car safety.
+The introduction of ABS - the anti-lock brake system, to give it its full name - was one of the most important developments in new car safety.

 In simple terms, ABS uses electronics to detect and prevent wheel lock up.
 This helps a driver maintain control of a vehicle when braking in low grip situations, because a car's steering will still work when ABS is engaged.
 ABS gradually appeared as a safety feature on new cars from the 1970s onwards, while EU law has made it compulsory fitment on all cars built since 2004.